Watch the webinar now:

 • Significance for purchasing

 The Supply Chain Act has significant implications for purchasing.
-Buyers must ensure that suppliers and subcontractors comply with the legal requirements.
+Buyers must ensure that supplier management and subcontractors comply with the legal requirements.
 This requires more intensive supplier selection and monitoring as well as the integration of sustainability criteria into procurement processes.
 Through proactive risk management, procurement can help to minimize legal risks and protect the company's reputation.

 Sustainable procurement: integration of social and environmental standards in purchasing guidelines.